Indianapolis First-Time Home Buyer Guide

 Indianapolis Inspection Costs

-Standard home inspection: $350-500.
-Radon test: $100-150 (Indiana has elevated radon risk; much of the state is EPA Zone 1, the highest potential category).
-Sewer scope: $150-250 (recommended for older homes).
+Standard home inspection: get quotes from two or three licensed inspectors.
+Radon test: recommended in Indiana, which has elevated radon risk; much of the state is EPA Zone 1, the highest potential category.
+Sewer scope: recommended for older homes.
 These are small costs compared to the protection they provide.

 What Happens if the Appraisal is Low?